Jeiwan/uniswapv3-book/content/docs/milestone_5/price-oracle.md

     ...
 ```

-`observationIndex` tracks the index of most recent observation; `observationCardinality` tracks the maximum number of
+- `observationIndex` tracks the index of the most recent observation;
+- `observationCardinality` tracks the number of activated observations;
-observations the pool can store; `observationCardinalityNext` track the next cardinality the array of observations can
+- `observationCardinalityNext` track the next cardinality the array of observations can expand to.
-expand to.

 Observations are stored in a fixed-length array that expands when a new observation is saved and `observationCardinalityNext`
 is greater than `observationCardinality` (which signals that cardinality can be expanded).
 If the array cannot be expanded
 (next cardinality value equals to the current one), oldest observations get overwritten, i.e. observation is stored at
 index 0, next one is stored at index 1, and so on.